lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture14.md

 * allowed!
 * useful for creating small classes that are used as part of a larger data structure
+* see the [official Java tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) for more details

 ### Multiple classes in one file